JuliaTz/training/properties.md

     + "multi" - you can select more, then one item.
 For selecting more then one item, press key 'Ctrl'.

     Default value: *single*.
-10. ###showDetailsOnSelection.
+10. ####showDetailsOnSelection.

-    Meaning: sets will or won't be shown details on selection.
+    Defines will or won't be shown details on selection.

     Value: *true* or *false*.